The application for the 2022 program is now closed.

 - Full-time undergraduate enrollment at Temple during the fall of the academic year following the summer research experience--preference will be given to applicants also enrolling in the spring

-- Attendance at the required all-day Undergraduate Research Institute May 7, 2021
+- Attendance at the required, in-person, all-day Undergraduate Research Institute on May 6, 2022

 - Have identified a full-time Temple faculty member who has agreed to serve as their faculty mentor for the entire length of the program